gavazquez/GazeTracker/README.md

 6) In the `Input` dropdown of OpenTrack select `UDP over network`
 7) Click on the button next to the ´Input´dropdown and in the popup write the same port that you selected before
 8) Click `start` in OpenTrack
 9) You might need to adjust the axes.
-To do so, check [OpenTrack wiki](https://github.com/opentrack/opentrack/wiki)
+To do so, check the [OpenTrack wiki](https://github.com/opentrack/opentrack/wiki)

 ## Tips: